NREL/openstudio-model-articulation-gem/lib/measures/create_bar_from_doe_building_type_ratios/README.md

 #### Template

-The `Template` is uesed in OpenStudio measures and the OpenStudio standards gem to refer to a specific target building code standard or vintage.
-For exampe ASHRAE 90.1 2004 or the DOE Ref Pre-1980 vintage used for the DOE reference buildings.
+The `Template` is used in OpenStudio measures and the OpenStudio standards gem to refer to a specific target building code standard or vintage.
+For example ASHRAE 90.1 2004 or the DOE Ref Pre-1980 vintage used for the DOE reference buildings.
 Template is used here along with the building types selected to define the list and ratios of space types in the model.
 While generally the space type ratio is the same across different templates there are exceptions to this such as the inclusion of data centers in newer LargeOffice buildings.

 #### Building Shape